ptrpl4/bash-mac/programming/python3/list-comprehension.md

----
-description: a way of making new lists
----

 # List comprehension

+The way to create new lists

 ### basic syntax